yewstack/yew/docs/concepts/function-components/custom-hooks.md

 ---
-title: Custom hooks
+title: Custom Hooks
-description: Defining your own hooks
+description: Defining your own Hooks
 ---

-## Defining custom hooks
+## Defining custom Hooks

-Component's stateful logic can be extracted into usable function by creating custom hooks.
+Component's stateful logic can be extracted into usable function by creating custom Gooks.

 Consider that we have a component which subscribes to an agent and displays the messages sent to it.
 ```rust